maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 ## Shared Specifications: The Foundation of Team AI Coordination

-Working with multiple AI instances exposed the critical importance of shared specifications, the content of some of these specs are discussed in more detail in my previous [AI in the loop](/posts/ai-in-the-loop-reflections-on-delivering-the-hula-workshops-at-founders-coders).
+Working with multiple AI instances exposed the critical importance of shared specifications, the content of some of these specs are discussed in more detail in my previous [AI in the loop](/posts/ai-in-the-loop-reflections-on-delivering-the-hula-workshops-at-founders-coders) post.
 Teams established comprehensive [`CLAUDE.md`](/posts/maximising-claude-code-building-an-effective-claudemd), `FUNCTIONAL.md`, and `ARCHITECTURE.md` files during conception, creating common standards before splitting into parallel development.

 **Standardised prompting becomes crucial when everyone has an AI assistant.** Small variations in how developers prompt their Claude instances can lead to dramatically different code styles, architectural assumptions, and implementation approaches.
 Teams that consistently referenced shared specifications—always directing Claude to review standards before coding—maintained architectural coherence across multiple development streams.